flintsaw/minimodem-chat/README.md

  folder called mmc-tmp in the running directory to help ease cleanup.

-## Dependancies
+## Dependencies
- The dependancies will be checked if you select to when prompted, after which you will not be bothered by the prompt after the checks are made once on your system. to view it again delete /var/log/mmc-int
+ The dependencies will be checked if you select to when prompted, after which you will not be bothered by the prompt after the checks are made once on your system. to view it again delete /var/log/mmc-int